Mid Mountains Legal Blog

 Identity theft leading to the registration of fraudulent documents and dealings over land can have devastating financial and other effects.
 Verification of Identity is an important safeguard against fraud.

-By ensuring that all parties to a transaction undertake diligent VOI measures, they are better protected against property fraud
+Ensuring that all parties to a transaction undertake diligent VOI measures better protects them from becoming victims of property fraud